 Just because something is in a small package doesn’t mean that it only contains one serving.
-Many protein bars or juices will be 3-4 servings for a small package or bottle.
+Many juices will be 3-4 servings for a small package or bottle.
 With something like nut butters, the servings can quickly and surprisingly add up when a serving is only 1 or 2 tablespoons.

 Here are 6 quick tips to remember the next time you’re looking at these labels!

 1️⃣ Look at the amount of food that is actually in the serving size.
 Compare it to how much you actually eat!